Limete

-Location
+Geography

-Limete is located south of the Pool Malebo between the mouths of the Funa and Ndjili rivers.
+Limete lies on a sandy and marshy plain interspersed with patches of woodland.
+The commune is located south of the Pool Malebo between the mouths of the Funa and Ndjili rivers.
 The eastern boundary is the Ndjili going south down to Boulevard Lumumba (RN1).
 The western boundary from the north follows the Funa, Boulevard Lumumba, and Avenue de L'Université down to Avenue Kikwit.
 From there the southern boundary rejoins Boulevard Lumumba to the east via Avenue Sefu and the Limete Tower interchange.